Anant/Cassandra.Vision/cassandra-analyzer/offline-log-ingester/README.md

 At this point, filebeat will start running and you should be able to start seeing logs in Kibana.

-When Filebeat stops detecting any changes, you can close it using `ctrl+c`.
+When Filebeat has finished ingesting all of the log files, you can close it using `ctrl+c`.

+### How you know when it's finished
 You will know it's done when the STDOUT slows down, and you see a lot of logs that say things like:

 - `Stopping harvester for file`
 - `harvester cleanup finished for file`